corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 Instead, let's add a `using` statement for our generated code.
 Recall that we put it in the `JsonSchemaSample.Api` namespace.
 We'll also need `System.Text.Json`, `Corvus.Json`, and, for our date work, [`NodaTime`](https://nodatime.org/).

-> You can use the internal dotnet Date and Time classes, but NodaTime is a lot better in general, and specfically a better fit for the JSON date/time specifications.
+> You can use the internal dotnet date and time types, but NodaTime is a lot better in general, and specfically a better fit for the JSON schema date/time specifications.
 We hope this changes in dotnet vFuture!

 ```csharp
 using System.Text.Json;